Introduction : Emer, the wife of the great warrior Cú Chulainn (The Hound of Ulster) tells the story of their marriage.

 An account of the second day spilled more blood than the first as they had fought with broad spears and still they ended with kisses and tears after opening wounds the size of sliotars* in each other.
 All the healers could do was clot the flowing blood so they could find sleep and still they slept on common ground and I thought I would fall into pieces so scattered that there would be no part of Emer big enough to bury.

 On the last day they fought with curved swords knowing well it was close to an end.
 And as they did their last showing off to each other Cú Chualinn knew he had enough of hurting his friend.
 He asked his chariot driver to fire jibes and insults at him telling him he was at the butt of this fight so he would find his riastradh and come out of his tiredness and when he did he took up his most feared weapon: the Gáe Bolga*, the weapon that Ferdia did not have.
-He thrust it into his friend and it opened inside him and as Ferdia lay dying, the two friends said goodbye there at the ford over the river where my husband fought for Ulster until their warriors could awaken from Macha’s curse.
+He thrust it into his friend and it opened inside him.
+As Ferdia lay dying, the two friends said goodbye there at the ford over the river where my husband fought for Ulster until their warriors could awaken from Macha’s curse.
 And from my womb I bled away everything that was ever to be good again.

 Oh he was so tired and quiet and sullen and though I gave him my love over and again, sorrow was swallowing him and there was nothing for me to do but to bathe him and feed him and wait for the apples to redden again.

 I wonder now if the only form on this story is how my husband was so easily put to task.
 Like the day he was bidden to capture white birds on the grey lake for the woman at the king’s court.
 He didn’t want to, until the case was put to him that he would be soothing them with that gesture and did he not he feel sorry for them for being so in love with him.
 I wasn’t there to spot the luring so he went and on his way he met two women dressed in cloaks, red and green like apple trees.
 They hit him with sticks.
-Cú Chualinn had no defence for such an assault and so he fell into a weakness and asleep and into all the skulduggery that lives in bliss.
+Cú Chualinn had no defence for such an assault and so he fell into a weakness and asleep and into all the skulduggery that lives in a dreaming bliss.
 It was what I always feared and I was right because even in the telling of it I am feeling a daze come over me.
-But I, have a tight hold on my wits and so it was that in his dreams he met Fann the beautiful daughter of Manannán Mac Lir* who had been loving him all the way from the other world.
+But I, have a tight hold on my wits and but Cú Chualinn was caught in his dreams where he met Fann the beautiful daughter of Manannán Mac Lir* who had been loving him all the way from the other world.
 I always knew sleeping would be bad for him, hadn’t I said it.
 I was angry at the whole of ulster for leaving him there for a whole year.
-Why had they not scoured the world for healers to bring back the champion who had fought a war alone for them.
+Why had they not scoured the world for healers to bring back the champion who had fought a war alone for all of them.

 A fighting ship was seen coming to the shores of Ireland and Cú Chualinn was sent and he met his own son in combat and he killed him without knowing who he was killing until he looked down over his young body and saw his own ring on his thumb.